-Just like machines cannot run without fuel, construction projects cannot kickstart without finances.
+Just like machines cannot run without fuel, construction projects cannot kickstart without a construction budget.
 Cost estimation and budgeting are effective tools that lead to a project’s success.
-It’s a known fact that construction projects are of a dynamic nature and therefore, unforeseen circumstances can greatly affect the stipulated budget.
-Nobody can estimate a budget that 100% caters to the requirements of the project.
-Even the most experienced construction contractors face budgeting challenges like cost overruns.
-A study by global consulting firm McKinsey & Company reveals that large projects across various industries typically take 20% longer to finish than scheduled and are up to 80% over budget.
+Nobody can estimate a 100% accurate construction budget.
+In fact, the most experienced construction contractors face budgeting challenges like cost overruns.

 What is a Construction Budget?